-I receive almost weekly reminders from E*Value, a well known healthcare education platform, to complete evaluations of faculty, conferences, lectures, etc. These are usually in the form of a survey many days/weeks after I interacted with the particular person or event in question.
-The ACGME outlines how evaluations of trainees, faculty, and the program at large should be completed in order to remain accredited per their Common Program Requirements.
+I receive weekly reminders from E*Value, a well-known healthcare education platform, to complete faculty evaluations, conferences, lectures, etc. These are usually in the form of a survey many days/weeks after I interacted with the particular person or event in question.
+In addition, the ACGME outlines how evaluations of trainees, faculty, and the program at large should be completed to remain accredited per their Common Program Requirements.

 Unfortunately, the farther I get into my training, the more frustrating and useless I find our current method of providing timely feedback and evaluations.
 A field as dynamic as medicine benefits very little from static, template-based surveys.

 The most useful feedback I ever receive is not through an email, survey, or anything electronic.
-It’s the 60 seconds an attending, supervisor, or senior resident spends face-to-face reviewing things I did well, things I could improve on, and how he/she could improve as an educator.
-Both parties are then aware of their perceived areas of weakness and can immediately work to polish them.
+Instead, it’s the 60 seconds an attending, supervisor, or senior resident spends face-to-face reviewing things I did well, things I could improve on, and how they could improve as an educator.
+Both parties are then aware of their perceived areas of weakness and can immediately work on polishing them.

 I routinely try to provide junior residents with constructive feedback at the end of the day, and in return, I hope they feel comfortable doing the same. 🙂

 I’m curious how other trainees in healthcare professions seek and provide feedback/evaluations.
 Drop me a comment below!